Risk Factors, Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 As a regional center for individuals needing advanced endoscopic procedures, NorthShore’s Advanced Therapeutic Endoscopy Program, brings additional specialized expertise to our patients with esophageal cancer.
-This sophisticated technology is becoming more important in helping to diagnose, precisely stage and treat benign and malignant tumors in the GI and liver tract.
+This sophisticated technology is becoming more important in helping to diagnose, precisely stage and treat benign and malignant gastrointestinal tumors.

 Personalized Esophageal Cancer Treatment

 Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 For esophageal cancer your team may include your medical oncologist, surgeon, endoscopists, gastroenterologist, radiation oncologist, oncology nurse, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 For esophageal cancer treatment, Kellogg patients have as part of their care team highly trained endoscopists who are board-certified gastroenterologists with special training in using sophisticated technology to diagnose and determine the stage and severity of the esophageal cancer.